backend-development/backend-development-textbook/source/adv_authentication.md

 ### Authentication and Authorisation

 This is epecially intresting when my app wants to access data in another app.
-For exampl:  Authenticate via github, and also access the users private repositories.
+For example:  Authenticate via github, and also access the users private repositories.
 Authenticate via google and also access the users photos.